 The chassis is none other than that of the RSV4, with however its small set of modifications.
 The steering column is more open by half a degree, or 25 °, while being further forward by 10 mm.
 Suddenly, the wheelbase gains 2 cm.
 This has the effect of making the motorcycle more stable.
 Handling also gains in action thanks to the position of the engine.
 The V4 is anchored 5mm lower in the frame.
 Detail but still: the steering damper is only supplied as standard on the APRC version.

-The 1000 Tuono V4R is also equipped with 3 injection maps to modulate its driving according to the mood of the day or environmental conditions (Track, Sport, Road).
+The 1000 Tuono V4R is also equipped with 3 injection maps to modulate its driving according to the mood of the day or the environmental conditions (Track, Sport, Road).
 Given the level of sportiness achieved by the sportswoman, this roadster version is already at the top of the category.
 Not to be put in everyone’s hands: this machine is simply devilish.

 What you must remember